-The training program will incorporate three distinct elements that, taken together, provide convenience, customization, and reinforcement, and that appeal to various learning styles.
+The training program will incorporate three distinct elements that, taken together, provide convenience, customization, and reinforcement, and that are most appropriate or preferred to the participant's various learning styles.
 A combination of online and classroom courses will be offered to help raters advance their technical and programmatic skills and knowledge.
-As presented here, modules are the basic building blocks of technical and programmatic information to be communicated.
+As presented here, modules will be the basic building blocks of technical and programmatic information to be communicated.
 Modules will be assembled into courses, each covering a distinct subject.
 For example, a course devoted to photovoltaics would be comprised of modules on subjects like: siting and solar access, inverters, modeling and inspection, and more.
 Finally, training sessions are meant to describe the delivery of a course.
-A minimum of thirty-two courses will be developed for the program, with each course being delivered multiple times in training sessions that are convenient for attendees in terms of both time and location.
+A minimum of ten courses will be developed for the program, with each course being delivered multiple times in training sessions that are convenient for attendees in terms of both time and location.
 Also, the online element of our program means that there are an unlimited number of sessions that a rater may take whenever, wherever, and as often as they would like to.